djedynak259/spotify-project/README.md

 Scaling this channel would be a good opportunity to add many more locations to this test.
 By measure data by location, results could influence the cities that Eaze chooses to expand to next.

-Btw, I just want to say, this code would be an amaziny way to use the spotify API to discover new house music tracks and artists to form the perfect DJ set.
-Just sayin'
+By the way, this code would be an amaziny way to use the spotify API to discover new artists and tracks to DJ.